eHarmony/aloha/src/site/markdown/model_formats.md

 ## Vowpal Wabbit model

-The [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) model provides the feature extraction capabilities of Aloha native [Regression model](#Regression_model), but delegates to VW's [JNI layer](https://github.com/JohnLangford/vowpal_wabbit/tree/master/java) for prediction, which is much more powerful.
-Note that this shares a fair amount of code with [Regression model](#Regression_model) so be sure to look at the docs there.
+The [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) model provides the feature extraction capabilities of an Aloha native [Regression model](#Regression_model), but delegates to VW's [JNI layer](https://github.com/JohnLangford/vowpal_wabbit/tree/master/java) for prediction, which is much more powerful.
+Note that this shares a fair amount of code with [Regression model](#Regression_model) so be sure to look at the docs there too.

 **NOTE**: This model is in module **aloha-vw-jni**, not **aloha-core**.
 To use, be sure to include the proper maven dependency: